kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 #### Beta -> GA criteria

-- At least one headless implementation using clusterID for MCS DNS
+- At least one headless implementation using cluster id for MCS DNS

 <!--
 **Note:** *Not required until targeted at a release.*